All Episodes

 Your condescension toward Christians is widely on display here.

-Until you start talking about really, really eliminating it through massive education, hearts and minds changes and so forth, Roe vs.
+Until you start talking about really, really eliminating it through massive education, hearts and minds changes and so forth, Roe versus Wade and all that, you can forget this.

-In the meantime, you're going to have your own problem with people like Jane Fonda and who talk radio network and all these other feminists out there to whom this issue is still number one and only.
+In the meantime, you're going to have your own problem with people like Jane Fonda, the new talk radio network, and all these other feminists out there to whom this issue is still number one and only.

-Well, the uh the Pope is angered the Muslims out there.
+Well, the Pope has angered the Muslims out there.

 Welcome back, Rush Limbaugh.